 - Covers All of the Possible Variables — The service includes: taxes, inflation, withdrawals, saving increases, Social Security, and spousal retirement.

-- iPad Access (New) – You can now do all of this via their iPad app.
+- iPad Access – You can do all of this via their iPad app.

-If you already use Personal Capital, then there’s not much you need to input to test out this tool.
-Just login and access the Retirement Planner for free.
+If you already use Personal Capital, then there's not much you need to input to test out this tool.
+Just log in and access the Retirement Planner for free.
+Here's how you get started with Personal Capital.

 Of course, Personal Capital hopes that seeing their tool will get you to use their financial services and other products.
 Though there is no obligation in using their paid services.